-7.5.3 Watershed Surface Water Sampling
+7.5.3.
+Watershed Surface Water Sampling

 The Cherry Creek mainstem monitoring was initiated in 1994.
-The monitoring includes semiannual sampling at seven surface water sites along Cherry Creek (Castlewood, CC-1, CC-2, CC-4, CC-5, CC-6, CC-8, and CC-9).
+The monitoring includes semiannual sampling (e.g. May and November) at nine surface water sites along Cherry Creek (USGS@Franktown, CC-1, CC-2, USGS@Parker, CC-4, CC-5, CC-6, CC-8, and CC-9).
 Other sites are included on the Cherry Creek mainstem (e.g. CC-7 (EcoPark), CC-10, and CC-0) which are monitoring on a more frequent basis as part of the Reservoir and PRF efforts.
-The following constituents are monitored on a semi-annual basis at the seven Cherry Creek mainstem sites:
+The following constituents are monitored on a semi-annual basis at the nine Cherry Creek mainstem sites:

 - Nitrite + Nitrate

 - Nitrite

 - Nitrate

 - Ammonia

 - Total dissolved phosphorus

 - Total phosphorus

 - Soluble reactive phosphorus (AKA Orthophosphate)

-- Chloride

-- Sulfate